PedroAbreu1976/BunnySlinger/Readme.md

 > **Note:** The NuGet package **BunnySlinger.Rabbit** is required for RabbitMQ transport.
 Install it in your project before proceeding.

 ### Register BunnySlinger (RabbitMQ Publisher)

+You can configure BunnySlinger RabbitMQ options directly in code, or inject them from your appsettings.json configuration.

+#### Option 1: Configure in Code

 ```csharp
 var builder = Host.CreateDefaultBuilder();